Skip to main content

 Build a chart once and use it everywhere

-Country-specific pie charts.
-The charts are all pie charts.
+Requirements: Country-specific pie charts are pie charts.
 Each chart shows data grouped by a specific country.

 If you duplicate code for each chart, you'd have to update all duplicated code when there are changes.
 Instead, a more reusable way is to define a pie chart once and use it everywhere.
 You can use AML Function to parameterize a pie chart to accept a country parameter.